Quick Start Guides

 Before installation it is recommended to do some basic setup of the Transmitter to ensure it is operating as required.

-By default the Transmitter will be set with both inputs at line level, with nominal gain and AGC enabled.
+By default, the Transmitter will be set with both inputs at line level, with nominal gain and AGC disabled.
 The two inputs will be summed into a single 24 kHz mono broadcast, named “Auri [serial]-1”.

 Apply power (USB-C or PoE), plug a line level audio source in to one of the inputs and confirm that the broadcast can be picked up by an Auri Receiver or Auracast enabled device.